 First press the “TEST” button and feel for a click.
 If there’s no click, then your GFCI was tripped.

-Next press the “RESET” button until you feel a click.
+Next, use a sturdy non-conductive tool to press the “RESET” button until you feel a click.

 After that click, the power should be restored.